geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_run_the_postprocessing_pipeline.md

 - Simplifying the polygons with a tolerance of 0.2 meters
 - Renaming the field `class` to `type`
-- Mapping the values `1` and `2` to `buildings` and `impervious surfaces` as stated in the [mapping of the values](../../aviary/index.md#mapping-of-the-values) of the model
+- Mapping the values `1` and `2` to `buildings` and `impervious surfaces` as stated in the [mapping of the values] of the model

 Note that there are alternative ways to postprocess the geodata.
-You can choose from a collection of [geodata postprocessors](../../api_reference/geodata/geodata_postprocessor/geodata_postprocessor.md) and compose them as needed.
+You can choose from a collection of [geodata postprocessors] and compose them as needed.

-Have a look at the [API reference](../../api_reference/geodata/geodata_postprocessor/composite_postprocessor.md#aviary.geodata.CompositePostprocessorConfig) for more details on the configuration options.
+Have a look at the [API reference] for more details on the configuration options.

+  [`CompositePostprocessor`]: ../../api_reference/geodata/geodata_postprocessor/composite_postprocessor.md
+  [mapping of the values]: ../../aviary/index.md#mapping-of-the-values
+  [geodata postprocessors]: ../../api_reference/geodata/geodata_postprocessor/geodata_postprocessor.md
+  [API reference]: ../../api_reference/geodata/geodata_postprocessor/composite_postprocessor.md#aviary.geodata.CompositePostprocessorConfig

 ---